What are the Risks of Buying and Storing Crypto?

 In crypto you can choose to leave your Bitcoin in the exchange account, but it presents you with a small risk.

-We all saw what happened to FTX customers unfortunately.
+And again, we all saw what happened to FTX customers.

 Why would anyone choose to leave their crypto on a centralized exchange?

-They bought the Bitcoin there so it’s easy to leave it there (simply by doing nothing else).
+If you bought the Bitcoin there, it’s easy to leave it there (simply by doing nothing else).

-Also, people might not know how or where to move their assets to if they decide they want to get into self-custody.
+Also, some people might not know how or where to move their assets to once they decide they want to move into self-custody.

 Do this instead: